 Status Description Waiting on Dependencies The job is waiting on Date, Time, Job, and/or File dependencies.
-Waiting on Resources The job is waiting for an execution slot.
+Waiting on Resource The job is waiting for an execution slot.
 All Dependencies have been met.
 Waiting on Operator All the job's dependencies are met and the job is waiting for the operator to release it.
+Active The job is actively running in the Production Schedule.
+Completed Normally The job completed normally.
+Completed Abnormally The job completed abnormally.
+Error Occurred An internal error occurred which prevented the job from running.

-Table 1-1 Job Status
+Table 1-1